David Ebsworth tells stories from history that he wishes somebody else had already written but which seem to have been overlooked – until now!

-David Ebsworth is the pen name of writer, Dave McCall, a former negotiator and Regional Secretary for Britain’s Transport & General Workers’ Union – which gave him a passion for people and political history that features so strongly in his novels.
-He was born in Liverpool (UK) in 1949, growing up there in the ‘Sixties, but has lived, since 1981, in Wrexham (North Wales) with his wife, Ann – who also happens to be his “ideal reader” and main mentor.
+David Ebsworth is the pen name of writer, Dave McCall.
+He was born in Liverpool (UK) in 1949, growing up there in the ‘Sixties.
+Dave has lived, since 1981, in Wrexham (North Wales) with his wife, Ann – who also happens to be his “ideal reader” and main mentor.

 Since their retirement in 2008, the couple have spent about six months of each year in southern Spain.
-They have also been keen travellers to other parts of the world, including various other countries of Europe, China, Nicaragua, Colombia, the United States, Canada and KwaZulu-Natal in South Africa.
+They have also been keen travellers to other parts of the world.
+These include various other countries of Europe, China, Nicaragua, Colombia, the United States, Canada and KwaZulu-Natal in South Africa.
 Dave believes strongly that you should never write about a place without having visited and checked out the locations.

-He began to write seriously in 2009 and maintains a strict daily writing and marketing routine – though he still manages to find time for a regular morning swim, as well as for sailing.
-You can find him writing, most mornings, in Wrexham’s Caffè Nero, or Guardamar del Segura’s Pastelería Monge.
+He began to write seriously in 2009 and maintains a strict daily writing and marketing routine.
+Though he still manages to find time for a regular morning swim, as well as for sailing.
+You can find him writing, most mornings, in one of Wrexham’s independent cafés, or his favourite among Guardamar del Segura’s pastelerías.

-The author has recently done successful interviews and presentations…
+The author has frequently done successful interviews and presentations…

-- at Waterstones, Foyles and independent bookstores in Manchester, Bristol, Liverpool, Formby, Edinburgh, Brighton, Heswall and Wrexham; and
+- at Waterstones, Foyles and independent bookstores in Manchester, Bristol, Liverpool, Formby, Edinburgh, Brighton, Heswall and Wrexham – in fact, all over the UK and frequently in Spain as well;

-- in speaking engagements with the Harrogate History Festival, Bristol Literary Festival, Nottingham Labour History Circle, Wrexham Carnival of Words, UK Games Expo, Guardamar Public Library, various UK Libraries, Gedling Literary Festival, the Co-operative Party Annual Conference, and the UK Society for Co-operative Studies.
+- in speaking engagements with the Historical Novel Society (in the UK and USA), Harrogate History Festival, Bristol Literary Festival, Nottingham Labour History Circle, Wrexham Carnival of Words, the History Faculties of various universities, Gedling Literary Festival, the UK Society for Co-operative Studies, the Historical Association (Essex Branch, etc); and

-David Ebsworth has built a reputation for lively and “not to be missed” stories about the untold background to his novels, with subjects that include…
+David Ebsworth has built a reputation for lively and “not to be missed” stories about the untold background to his books, with subjects that include…

 Five Things You (Almost Certainly) Didn’t Know About the Spanish Civil War: The incredible true story of the battlefield tourism introduced by Franco while the Spanish Civil War was still being fought – and the thousands of people who took part in the tours, particularly from Britain, between 1938 and 1945.